ng-Classic/ng-classic/aio/content/guide/template-expression-operators.md

 </div>

-The Angular template expression language employs a subset of JavaScript syntax supplemented with a few special operators for specific scenarios.
+The Angular Classictemplate expression language employs a subset of JavaScript syntax supplemented with a few special operators for specific scenarios.

 <div class="alert is-helpful">